imnotjames/imnotjames.github.io/_posts/2014-06-18-the-problems-with-long-running-php.md

 Oh yes.
 Beautiful, we're in business!
 What could possibly go wrong?

+## PHP isn't meant to live forever

-Well, there are quite a few things, and even with those lucrative reasons to do it there are a couple not to.
-The biggest being PHP's primary intent.
-It's a language primarily designed to handle one request and then die, resetting itself to a pristine condition, like some sort of ElePHPhoenix.
+The biggest reason to let PHP die is that it is the intended use.
+It's a system primarily designed to handle one request, die, and jump back up again, resetting itself to a pristine condition - like some sort of ElePHPhoenix.

-When you take that glorious death of the process away from it, the interpreter hits code paths that haven't been as well tested as others, and a few issues can crop up from it.
+When you take that glorious death of the process away from it you're fighting what makes PHP so useful for the web - how it throws everything away after each request.
+When you try to work around this, and force PHP into roles that it's not fit for you've subjugated yourself to be tormented.

+You also will be bypassing most knowledge that sane developers have accumulated, and the standard PHP documentation will not be able to save you.
+It's lacking and even non-existant in many cases.

 ## Memory Leaks and Garbage Collection Problems